Obese 2

 But wait?!?

-Why is there sausage in the greens, if there is a platter of pork chops on the table???
+Why is there sausage in the greens, if there is also a platter of pork chops on the table???

 Why does anyone need sausage in the greens?